Understanding compliance for digital assets – 4 common myths explained

 Under MiCA in the EU, all crypto asset service providers and issuers must be licensed and overseen by an EU regulator.
 Stablecoin issuers for example must meet certain governance requirements designed to increase transparency and reduce risk (eg. safeguarding a portion of their reserves as bank deposits).

-Crypto regulation and national CBDC projects are emerging globally.
-Source: ComplyAdvantgae, 2024
+Crypto asset licensing regimes and CBDC projects are emerging globally.
+Source: ComplyAdvantage 2024

 Consumer protection